 The below are our Beginner workshops for dancers just starting Modern Country swing.

-What is Modern Country Swing?: Discusses the basic definition of Modern Country Swing, and basic concepts of frame, terminology, and movement used in the dance.
+What is Modern Country Swing?: An overview of the basic definition of Modern Country Swing, concepts of frame, terminology, and movement used in the dance.

-Taking Turns: Explores basic technique for turns and spins in Modern Country Swing and the importance of body angling and control of momentum.
+Taking Turns: Explores basic technique for turns and spins in Modern Country Swing and the importance of body angling, spotting, slot integrity, and control of momentum.

-The Settle and Rock: Discusses the Settling, the rocking motion that creates the sing of Country Swing, and how to initiate pauses in our dance.
+The Settle and Rock: Discusses the Settling, the rocking motion that creates the swing of Country Swing, and how to initiate pauses in our dance.

 Starting a Dance: Teaches how to find the beat of the music, make initial connection with your partner, and how to communicate 1-Step and Quick-Quick-Slow timing to your partner.
 Also, an basic explanation of Integrity in Timing.

-Feeling the Tempo: Investigates 1-Step, Quick-Quick-Slow, 1/2 Step, and Double Time Quick-Quick-Slow timing in Modern Country Swing, when to use each, how to modify moves for various music tempos, and how connection relates to speed and space in your dance.
+Feeling the Tempo: Investigates Quick-Quick-Slow, 1-Step, 1/2 Quick-Quick-Slow, and 1/2 Step timing in Modern Country Swing, when to use each, how to modify moves for various music tempos, and how connection and mood relates to speed and space in your dance.

 Basics of Musicality: Teaches basic construction of music, phrases and phrase changes, and connecting your dance moves to the music you hear.